 The Department's RTP Committee conducts an annual review of probationary faculty.
 The Department Chair also conducts an annual review of probationary faculty.
 The purpose of the annual review is to determine if candidates for retention are making sufficient progress toward tenure.
-If the Committee decides a candidate is not making sufficient progress, but the situation is not sufficiently serious to recommend nonretention, the Committee and the Chair of the Department shall meet with the candidate to devise a plan for improving the candidate's performance to the level required for progress toward tenure.
+If the Committee decides a candidate is not making sufficient progress, but the situation is not sufficiently serious to recommend non-retention, the Committee and the Chair of the Department shall meet with the candidate to devise a plan for improving the candidate's performance to the level required for progress toward tenure.
 This plan shall be a written, individualized plan that lists specific expectations for improvement including measurable goals and a timeline.

-The Department's criteria are intended to be broad enough to encompass faculty from the various sub-disciplines within the department and flexible enough to allow for different paths of professional growth.
+The Department's criteria are intended to be broad enough to encompass faculty with a range of expertise within the department and flexible enough to allow for different paths of professional growth.
 Indeed, given the diversity of our discipline, the Psychology Department not only expects its faculty to be following differing career lines and exhibiting varied profiles of achievement, but actively encourages diversity in career development.

 Successful candidates for tenure or promotion must meet the standard of excellence normally expected of faculty.
 A candidate's activities while in his or her current rank are of primary relevance to promotion considerations.
-Candidates for promotion are advised that the Department has higher expectations for promotion to Professor than for promotion to Associate Professor.
+In some cases, performance at other institutions may be considered based on negotiations between a candidate with experience and the University administration (e.g., "service credit").